-In 2012 the annual limit for your IRA contribution was five thousand dollars, for those 50 and under.
-If you were over 50 in 2012, the catch-up contribution rules increased your maximum limit to six thousand.
+In 2013 the annual limit for your IRA contribution was five thousand five hundred dollars, for those 50 and under.
+If you were over 50 in 2013, the catch-up contribution rules increased your maximum limit to six thousand five hundred dollars.

 Essential Individual Retirement Account Information:

 1. 2014 Traditional IRA Income Limits.
 The federal government places upper limits on how much you can contribute to a traditional IRA, which varies from individual to individual.
 The limits are based on age, tax filing status and your modified AGI – or your adjusted gross income.
 Read about the 2013 – 2014 traditional IRA income limits for more.

 2. Deadlines – The IRS places different deadlines for each type of retirement account.
 Missing the deadline can prove costly to your savings and the growth of you funds.
 Find your 2014 Individual Retirement Account IRA deadline information in our master mega document.

 3. SEP IRA Contribution Limits.
 SEP-Individual Retirement accounts are usually intended for sole-proprietorship business owners.
 These accounts have their own regulations for contributions and income limits, which most find extremely complex.
 Read about SEP Maximums for 2014.

 4. Simple IRA Contribution Limits.
 Despite their name, most people find Simple IRAs anything but simple.
 These are great plans with higher limits, so be sure to take advantage of the increased maximums.
 Learn more about Simple IRA Limits for 2014 and 2013.